Apply for an AMA session with a female All Raise VC at Disrupt SF 2019 – TechCrunch

 Female founders, what questions would you ask if you could spend 30 minutes picking the brain of a leading female VC?
 Your opportunity to find out awaits at Disrupt SF 2019 on October 2-4.
-We’ve partnered with All Raise — a startup non-profit with a mission to accelerate your success — to host a day-long AMA (“ask me anything”) event.
+We’ve partnered with All Raise — a startup nonprofit with a mission to accelerate your success — to host a day-long AMA (“ask me anything”) event.
 Apply here by July 19 for a chance to get your burning questions answered.

 Here’s how the All Raise AMA works.
 The event takes place on October 3 in a designated area within Startup Alley, the Disrupt expo floor.
 Over the course of the day, approximately 100 women founders will participate in one of at least 30 scheduled mini-AMA sessions.